Zaibatsu89/EmptyApp/README.md

 # EmptyApp

 A .NET MAUI solution built with .NET 10.
-Includes a legacy Xamarin.Forms project.
+Includes a .NET MAUI project migrated from Xamarin.Forms.

 ## Requirements